Mike Stinson

 • Board Member, Volunteer Lawyers Network

-• In July 2017, Mike received a letter of acknowledgement of extraordinary and exceptional service from the Minnesota Supreme Court after being nominated by the Minnesota State Bar Association (through the Judiciary Subcommittee of its Legal Assistance to the Disadvantaged Committee).
+• In July 2017, Mike received a letter of acknowledgement of extraordinary and exceptional pro bono service from the Minnesota Supreme Court after being nominated by the Minnesota State Bar Association (through the Judiciary Subcommittee of its Legal Assistance to the Disadvantaged Committee).

 Accolades